2023 Bimbache Blanco

-Bimbache is the name of the former inhabitants of the small island of El Hierro, the westernmost and smallest island of the Canary Islands.
-After being conquered by the Spanish in 1405, the local inhabitants or Bimbaches were sold as slaves a few years later.
-However, it is also and above all the name of one of the most imaginative wine projects of recent years in Spain.
-Rayco Fernández (we also know him from the "Puro Rofe" project in Lanzarote), is a local wine distributor in Gran Canaria with an immense knowledge of the potential and future of the islands' vineyards.
-Not many hectares of vineyards remained in El Hierro.
-Certainly along the steep north side of the island there are still few wine growers who take their chances.
-The returns are often too small to legitimize the investment.
-Rayco took a chance and the wines are now a household name.
-The wines of Bimbache are so different, so original and above all so Atlantic.
+Bimbache is the name of the former inhabitants of the small island of El Hierro, the westernmost and smallest of the Canary Islands.
+After its conquest by the Spanish in 1405, the local inhabitants, or Bimbaches, were sold as slaves a few years later.
+It is also, and above all, the name of one of the most inspiring wine projects of recent years in Spain.
+Rayco Fernández (also known from the "Puro Rofe" project in Lanzarote) is a local wine distributor in Gran Canaria with immense knowledge of the potential and future of the islands' vineyards.
+In El Hierro, there were not many hectares of vineyards left.
+Especially along the steep northern slope of the island, few winemakers are willing to take the plunge.
+Yields are often too low to justify the investment.
+Rayco took the plunge, and his wines have since become a household name.
+Bimbache wines are so different, so original, and above all, so Atlantic.

-The Bimbache Blanco is a blend of Baboso blanco, Gual, Listan blanco, Pedro Ximenez, Verijadiego blanco.
-These are typical (and unique) grapes from the north slope of El Hierro.
-The grapes get a soft pressing of the whole bunches.
-Then fermentation on stainless steel cuves and aging on Stöckinger foeder, stainless steel and part on older barriques where the wine develops flor that gives it a delicious but typical aroma.
-Only with indigenous yeasts and minimal addition of sulphite when bottling.
+The Bimbache Blanco is a blend of Baboso Blanco, Gual Blanco, Listan Blanco, Pedro Ximenez, and Verijadiego Blanco.
+These are typical (and unique) grapes from the northern slopes of El Hierro.
+The grapes are gently pressed from the whole bunches.
+Fermentation then takes place in stainless steel tanks and maturation in Stöckinger casks (boeders, stainless steel, and partially in older barriques), where the wine develops flor, giving it a delicious yet distinctive aroma.
+Only indigenous yeasts are used, and minimal sulfites are added at bottling.

-In the glass, the Bimbache Blanco has a beautiful, fresh, clear straw yellow color.
-In the nose we first smell notes of citrus fruit with some pineapple in the background.
-The fruit gradually evolves into a nice spiciness of bay leaf and some fennel.
-This is a wine with Atlantic sea injection and therefore has a strong acidity that gives the wine backbone.
-Firm in the mouth, but also with the typical salty notes of a limited flor maturation.
-This is not wine for beginners, but oh so beautiful and unique and with a lot of character.
-The Bimbache Blanco has a long finish with a lot of freshness.
-It is certainly a wine that will continue to refine in the bottle due to its sturdy backbone and has a drinking window until 2027 or longer.
+In the glass, the Bimbache Blanco has a beautiful, fresh, bright straw yellow color.
+On the nose, we initially encounter notes of citrus fruit with a touch of pineapple in the background.
+The fruit gradually evolves into a lovely spiciness of bay leaf and a touch of fennel.
+This is a wine with an Atlantic Sea injection, and therefore has a robust acidity that gives it backbone.
+The palate is firm, yet also retains the typical salty notes of limited flor aging.
+This is not a wine for beginners, but oh so beautiful and unique, with plenty of character.
+The Bimbache Blanco has a long finish with plenty of freshness.
+It is certainly a wine that, thanks to its robust backbone, will continue to refine in the bottle and has a drinking window until 2030 or longer.
+Decanting is recommended in its youth.

 Type of Wine White